 Spotify’s brand and marketing hasn’t changed much over the years, and with good reason — it works.
 One of the few things that has changed is its conversion strategy.

 A few years ago, Spotify would feature two competing CTAs — one leading to Spotify free and the other to their premium tier — but as you can see here, the team is now focusing solely on driving people to its freemium.

 Between its simple, direct copy, bold color, and prominent placement, this CTA is just waiting to be clicked.

 9. Trello: “Sign Up — It’s Free!”

-Trello makes their persuasive copy and button text stand out against their all blue background by featuring strong contrasting colors and keeping the page simple.
+Trello makes its persuasive copy and button text stand out against their all blue background by featuring strong contrasting colors and keeping the page simple.

-There’s nothing to distract you from what they want you to do next -- sign up for free.
+There’s nothing to distract you from what to do next — sign up for free.

 10. Social Media Examiner: “Click to Save!”

 In most instances a CTA that leads you to making a purchase can come off as aggressive or off-putting, but by leading with the savings, Social Media Examiner makes this yellow button something people want to click.

 Do I want to buy now?
 Maybe not.
 Do I want to save?
 Always.